joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/ramo/ramo.md

-## Ramo SAP
+## Ramo
 ​
 ### Purpose
 ​
-This DAG creates the incremental tables for Ramo SAP, a Controllership confident about financial result.
+This DAG creates the incremental tables for Ramo, a Controllership confident about financial result.

 ### Execution​ Interval
 This DAG is triggered daily.